Popular Kitchen Countertop Materials

 Pros

-• When common marble is used, marble countertops are among the least expensive types of natural material used countertops
+- When common marble is used, marble countertops are among the least expensive types of natural material

 Cons

 Countertops made from solid surface materials offer a durable alternative to real stones or wood.
-Fabricated to resemble granite, stone, and marble, they are enjoyed for the combination of beauty and performance they bring to homeowners.
+Fabricated to resemble granite, stone and marble, solid surface countertops are enjoyed for the combination of beauty and performance they bring to homeowners.

 Pros